TodePond/TodePondDotCom/sky/slashes/readme.md

 okay wow

-maybe that's the way to go
+maybe that's the way to go——— No no no no, on second thoughts I hate it

 back to the [wikiblogardenite](/wikiblogardenite)